GLAM-Workbench/web-archives/README.md

 Click on the button above to launch the notebooks in this repository using the [Binder](https://mybinder.org/) service (it might take a little while to load).
 This is a free service, but note that sessions will close if you stop using the notebooks, and no data will be saved.
 Make sure you download any changed notebooks or harvested data that you want to save.

+See the [Using Binder](https://glam-workbench.net/using-binder/) section of the GLAM Workbench for more details.

 ### Using Reclaim Cloud

 [![Launch on Reclaim Cloud](https://glam-workbench.github.io/images/launch-on-reclaim-cloud.svg)](https://app.my.reclaim.cloud/?manifest=https://raw.githubusercontent.com/GLAM-Workbench/web-archives/master/reclaim-manifest.jps)